Academic Program

 academics-sidebarnav

-West Point's academic program requires cadets to complete both a robust interdisciplinary core curriculum as well as an academic major of their choice.
-The core curriculum - the broad liberal arts aspect of the cadet's education - covers academic fields ranging from Science, Technology, Engineering, and Math to the Social Sciences and Humanities.
-The academic major allows a cadet to focus on a field of their choice and to gain intellectual depth.
-Through the Academy's unique blend of faculty and unyielding focus on its mission, an emphasis on character is woven into every course.
+West Point's Academic Program requires cadets to complete both a robust interdisciplinary core curriculum and an academic major of their choice.
+The core curriculum - the broad liberal arts aspect of the cadet's education - covers academic fields ranging from science, technology, engineering, and math (STEM) to the social sciences and humanities.
+The academic major allows cadets to focus on a field of their choice and gain intellectual depth.
+Through the United States Military Academy's unique blend of faculty and unyielding focus on its mission, an emphasis on character is woven into every course.

 Academic Program Goals

-West Point’s Academic Program is guided by seven overarching goals.
-Each of the seven goals is accompanied by supporting objectives called “What Graduates Can Do” (WGCD) statements.
-WGCD statements define specific indicators of skills expected of cadets at the time of graduation and are the objectives that we use to assess the components of our academic program.
+Seven overarching goals guide West Point’s Academic Program.
+Each goal is accompanied by supporting objectives called “What Graduates Can Do” (WGCD) statements.
+These statements define specific indicators of skills expected of cadets at graduation.
+They are the objectives that the U.S. Military Academy uses to assess the components of its academic program.

 Graduates communicate effectively with all audiences.

-The ability to listen, read, speak, and write with thoughtfulness, clarity, and purpose is critical for Army officers to accomplish missions across a spectrum of twenty-first century operations.
+The ability to listen, read, speak, and write with thoughtfulness, clarity, and purpose is critical for Army officers to accomplish missions across a spectrum of 21st-century operations.
 Graduates must also possess skills in cross-cultural communication and evidence-based argumentation.
-Learning how to speak and write in foreign languages enables effective communication with diverse audiences in operational environments around the world.
+Learning to speak and write in foreign languages enables effective communication with diverse audiences in operational environments worldwide.
 Given the evolving landscape, graduates must also be proficient in various media.

 What graduates can do:

-- Listen actively, read critically, and develop an informed understanding of the communications of others.
+- Listen actively, read critically, and develop an informed understanding of others' communications.

 - Effectively convey meaningful information to diverse audiences using appropriate forms and media.